 You can find dress boots now in synthetic materials and even rubber to cut down the cost on them.

-The thing is, if you don’t absolutely need dress boots for competing, I woudn’t get them.
+The thing is, if you don’t absolutely need dress boots for competing, I wouldn’t get them.

-When I did buy dress boots for competitng, I splurged on the expensive leather ones and they’ve lasted me a decade.
+When I did buy dress boots for competing, I splurged on the expensive leather ones and they’ve lasted me a decade.
 I would highly recommend you do the same.

 Ugh – it’s the worst!